 There are two basic classes of treatment that are available, (1) hormonal transition and (2) gender-affirming surgery with different specialists in each area.
-See our list of medical providers.

 This depends on whether the person is transitioning Male-to-Female or Female-to-Male, as well as whether they have already gone through puberty.

 The first step in hormone therapy for transwomen is blocking the production or action of male hormones, or androgens.
 The second step is the administration of estrogen, the principal feminizing hormone.
 Different caregivers may prescribe varying combinations of androgen suppressants or testosterone blocking agents.
 Estrogen is often taken in pill form, but may be administered by a skin patch or via injection.
 Transwomen generally continue to take estrogen throughout their life.

 Transmen do not need to take anything to suppress estrogen.
 Hormone treatment for FtM transition generally means administering the male hormone testosterone, often just referred to as T. Unlike estrogen, testosterone is not usually taken orally because it has adverse effects on the liver.
 It is most common for testosterone to be given via intramuscular injection into the thigh or hip.
 Testosterone is not stored in the body, so injections must be done every one to three weeks.
 Testosterone treatment for transmen is a long-term (often life-long) commitment.